‘I wonder how healers and doctors can collaborate for all our benefit’

 - The BYU and UH talanoa on the 5th November 2020 can be accessed here.
 The need for more collaboration was emphasised by many participants.

 - Our screenings page lists all the screenings and events associated with the film.
 Posts on particular screenings and events will be a resource for those using the film.

-- The talanoa after the Tongan premiere of the film on TBC (on the 19th December 2020) was broadcast to the whole of Tongatapu and is accessible online globally.
+- The talanoa after the Tongan premiere of the film on TBC (on the 19th December 2020) was broadcast to the whole of Tongatapu and is accessible online.

-Accessibility and Action– We will be collaborating with Tonga and New Zealand based NGOs who will be able to use the film for current and new projects.
+(2) Accessibility and Action– We will collaborate with Tonga and New Zealand based NGOs who will be able to use the film for current and new projects.
 Royalties from the VOD and low priced access to the film will benefit those NGOs using the documentary.

-- The documentary has been available free to view in Tonga since the TV screening on the 19th December.
+- The documentary has been free to view in Tonga since the TV screening on the 19th December 2020.

 Please share below your thoughts and experiences and talanoa on our dedicated facebook group.